gaoming96/TorchFlow/playground/Readme.md

 ![](.././pics/fast_style_structure.jpg)

+In left fig, input figure is the same as content figure.
 In middle fig is the structure of Transform Net.
 In right fig is the residual block.